 Images are usually uploaded within the content, which is a great SEO practice.
 The relevancy of the content and its quality with the image can also make a difference in its ranking.
 The text that directly surrounds the image should consist of introductory sentences that eventually lead to the image.
 Search engines use this to understand the image and rank it better on the search results.

 As confirmed by Google’s Matt Cutts back in 2013, stock photography doesn’t harm your SEO.
 However, there is a different side to this story.
 Most stock images are generic and almost every other website based on your theme will use them.
 This will create a generic vibe about your site and you may fail to stand out from the crowd.
 Google also doesn’t want to rank the same images with different title tags on the search results.
 Using original photographs might not affect your SEO, but it will surely have a huge impact on your overall website performance.

 Image Link-Building – Higher Value for High Engagement

 If more and more people link to your image, the chances of it being found in search engines increases.
 Once your image is found, its popularity will further increase.
 Embeds and shares on other pages like social media also adds to its optimization.

-Grasp the swelling prominence of this new opportunity and rank your website higher via simple image optimization.
+Grasp the swelling prominence of this new opportunity, include it in your SEO Strategy and rank your website higher via simple image optimization.
 Get noticed by search engines and enhance the chances of ranking higher with this simple yet effective SEO technique.